It’s an age-old conundrum: How do can you make a good impression on a date and not spend a lot?

 Lastly, don’t be afraid to bust out a coupon, even on the first date.
 Call me a financial freak, but I’d have gone gaga had a guy used a coupon on a first date!
 (Put it this way: If you’re the kind that likes coupons but your date is horrified that you would use a coupon on a date, how far is that really going to go?)

 If the first date goes well, there are bound to be several more to come.
-You may have pulled off the first date under budget, but that may not always be the case—especially if you start really falling for your new flame.
+You may have pulled off the first date under budget, but that may not always be the case — especially if you fall hard.

 The good news is that you’ve already laid the groundwork for an inexpensive courtship with a reasonably-priced first date.
 (Had you blown $200 on your first dinner, your new love might have higher expectations than your wallet can handle).